rishshah/Pocket-Expense-Manager/README.md

 - Over the budget features

 ## Bugs
-- Expense, transfer delete feature.
+- Reserve, Category delete feature.
-- Start amount reserve list item
 - Not allowing expense, transfers that make the balance negative